Running errands, cashing checks, paying bills….and the list goes on. Yuck, right?

 - Make it digital – Now I love paper more than the next girl.
-But if it wasn’t for digital lists, I may never get some things accomplished, because most of the time, my cute little notepad is left sitting on my kitchen counter.
+But if it wasn’t for digital lists and my sanity-saving phone apps, I may never get some things accomplished, because most of the time, my cute little notepad is left sitting on my kitchen counter.

 Quick tip: Sometimes if I’m in a rush, and I know there’s a chance I’ll forget my paper list at home, I’ll grab my phone and take a photo of my list, so at least the list will be with me in some format.

 - Organize your stops in geographical order.
 I get it; it sounds crazy.
 But when I do this, the amount of time and gas money that I save is worth talking about.
 Try to avoid retracing your steps, working your way through one side of town, and keep in mind heavy traffic areas.

 - While planning, keep in mind the business’ hours.
 If you’re headed to the office supply store, post office, and department store, see which one opens first.
 This may change up where you start, geographically, with your stops!